Pazari-io/Docs/docs/ReasonsToBuy.md

 The primary benefit is that as long as you have access to your crypto wallet then you will have access to all the content you've bought on Pazari as well, even if your device dies.

 As a secondary benefit, Merchants on Pazari are encouraged to explore token holder benefits as a way to provide more value than their content alone can provide.
 By being a token holder of these Merchants you will gain access to opportunities like special benefits, perks, unlockable content, giveaways, and even entry to online token holder communities or membership areas--whatever the Merchant chooses to do.
 We encourage Merchants to make this a core feature of their business on Pazari, as it utilizes the biggest advantages of cryptocurrency tokens to explore new business models.

+## Join and participate in communities and DAOs
+Not only can tokens be used for token holder rewards and benefits, but they can also be used for the establishment and management of Decentralized Autonomous Organizations--or DAOs.

+If

 ## No credit cards or banks
 You don't need to provide any banking information *at all* to use Pazari, since Pazari runs on stablecoins and cryptocurrency.
 Stablecoins are programmable and can be sent from one person to another without the use of a bank, and the transfer happens much faster than a bank transfer--and the Merchants don't have to pay credit card fees nor must they account for clawbacks in their business models.